-Regis Prograis v Josh Taylor: Rise from an Edinburgh hut to the cusp of greatness
+Meet the man who moulded world champion Taylor

 "He was sparring with British champions at 17 years old because he was so good, and he would try and beat them up," he explained.

-"He would get angry too easily if something didn't come off for him and he felt like everything had to be perfect.
-That was the hardest part at the beginning, controlling his drive to win and the emotion.
+"He would get angry too easily if something didn't come off for him.
+He felt like everything had to be perfect.
+That was the hardest part at the beginning, controlling his drive to win and the emotion."

 "He's not changed one bit.
 There's nothing put on, he's just natural."

-These are not the words that you would particularly associate with someone who is potentially on the cusp of becoming a national sporting icon.
+These are not the words you would particularly associate with someone who is regarded as a national sporting icon.

-"He'll walk in that gym when the kids' class is on, the ladies' class or the mixed class and it's the same Josh Taylor that strolls in like he was 17," says McCormack.
+"He'll walk in that gym when the kids' class is on, the ladies' class or the mixed class.
+It's the same Josh Taylor that strolls in like he was 17," McCormack says.

 "He talks the same to them all, he'll help them out if they need it and if anything needs signing he'll do it."

-The grounded personality of Taylor isn't just a positive trait of the individual, but it's a glowing endorsement of the club as a whole.
-Taylor can prove to be an inspiration to Lochend and beyond with his personality and boxing ability, especially if he can come out on top on Saturday.
+The grounded personality of Taylor - as well as his world-class ability - is not just a positive trait of the individual, but it's also a glowing endorsement of the club.

+McCormack believes that can provide inspiration to not just Lochend, but to Scotland's boxing community as a whole.

-"It would be absolutely unbelievable for everybody," said McCormack.
-"It just shows kids in Edinburgh and Scotland that you can achieve anything.
+"It just shows kids in Edinburgh and Scotland that you can achieve anything," he says.

 "He's showed them the blueprint.
 You can touch him, you can speak to him.
 You're not reading it in a magazine about someone from America or Russia and thinking that's because they have it better or easier than us.
 Josh has ripped that up and said 'go for it kids'."